PaltrinieriDavide/ryzen_ai_software_MLPerf/README.md

 Since the focus of this project is performance only, not accuracy, ground-truth labels are not required.
 The model predictions will be ignored during benchmarking, and the evaluation will only consider throughput and latency metrics.

+If you want to skip the quantization step (Step 2), we are providing the ready quantized model that we used in "pipeline_scripts/quantized_models/resnet50_quant_int8.onnx"
-In order to proceed with the quantization step (Step 2), we need a calibration dataset, which can be created by directly selecting a small subset (300–500 images) from ILSVRC2012.
+Otherwise, in order to proceed with the quantization, we need a calibration dataset, which can be created by directly selecting a small subset (300–500 images) from ILSVRC2012.
 You can freely create the calibration dataset in the folder dataset/imagent_calib_subset.

 ### **2. Model Quantization Pipeline**

 The first step is to prepare an optimized model for the NPU.
 The `run_pipeline.py` script automates the entire process of converting a standard FP32 model into a quantized INT8 ONNX model.
-If you want to skip this step, we are providing the quantized model we used in "pipeline_scripts/quantized_models/resnet50_quant_int8.onnx"

 The pipeline executes three main scripts in sequence: